 3. Birthday presents.

-There are around 86 kids through the two primary refuges every year – many of them don’t ever get gifts so we try hard to make sure they have birthday and xmas pressies.
+We try hard to make sure that children have birthday and Xmas pressies.
 If you would like to buy a gift for a child/children, please do that and send to:

 PO Box 76638,

-4. Womens Clothes – sizes 14 – 20 The women at the primary refuges come to the storage unit when they need stuff so that they can get what they want.
-At the moment, we have a real lack of warm winter clothes.
-Please email me firstname.lastname@example.org and I will come and collect.
+4. Women’s Clothes – sizes 16 – 20 The people we help often come to the storage unit to get what they need.
+At the moment, we have a real lack of larger sized womens summer clothes.
+Please email me at email@example.com and we can arrange those to be picked up.

 5. Slippers and socks (both for women and kids)